 After the seeds sprout, the right environment is key.
 This plant grows in the winter and doesn't live very long.
 It likes cool and humid places.
 So, keeping it chilly, between 8–12°C (46–54°F), is good for it.

 The plants shouldn't bloom too early.
-For to come, temperatures must stay below 8°C (46°F) at night.
+For flowers to come, temperatures must stay below 8°C (46°F) at night.
 This makes sure they grow big enough first.

 Drosera glanduligera also needs to eat insects.
 Bigger plants eat small flies.
 But, the little ones prefer springtails.
 A bit of liquid fertilizer on their leaves can also help them get their nutrients.